United Nations University Peace and Progress (UPP) is now accepting manuscript submissions on a rolling basis.

-- All submissions must comply with the United Nations Editorial Manual for all matters of Please refer to the United Nations Editorial Manual for all matters of spelling and style.
+- All submissions must comply with the United Nations Editorial Manual.
+Please refer to the United Nations Editorial Manual for all matters of spelling and style.
 Submissions that do not comply will be returned without further review.
-Please refer to the United Nations Editorial Manual

 - Submissions will be accepted from:

-Current students of any UNU degree or non-degree programme
+Current students of any UNU degree or non-degree programmes; and

-Alumni of any UNU degree or non-degree programme
+Alumni of any UNU degree or non-degree programmes.

-- Submissions cannot have been published elsewhere, but there are no restrictions on whether submissions have been considered as coursework.
+- Submissions should not have been published elsewhere.
 UPP reserves the right to reject articles on the basis of lack of originality and/or readability as is defined within the Editorial Board.